All Products

 pay-as-you-go and resource plan

-elastic instance, GPU-accelerated instances, cold start, on-demand mode, provisioned mode, and instance concurrency
+CPU instance, GPU-accelerated instance, cold start, on-demand mode, provisioned mode, and instance concurrency

-synchronous invocation, asynchronous invocation, insights, and Tracing Analysis
+synchronous invocation, asynchronous invocation, invocation analysis, and Tracing Analysis

 service

 A service is a unit for resource management in Function Compute based on the microservice architecture.
-From the perspective of business, an application can be divided into multiple services.
-From the perspective of resource usage, a service can include multiple functions.
+From a business perspective, an application consists of multiple services.
+From a resource usage perspective, a service consists of multiple functions.
 For example, a data processing service consists of two functions: a data preparation function that requires less resources and a data processing function that requires more resources.
-You can configure an instance that has low specifications to run the data preparation function.
-During data processing, however, you need to select a high-specification instance due to demanding requirements for function resources.
+You can configure an instance that has low specifications to run the data preparation function, and configure an instance that has high specifications to run the data processing function.

 Before you create a function, you must create a service.
 All functions in a service share some settings such as the permission settings and log settings of the service.
-For more information, see Manage services.
+For more information about how to manage services, see Manage services.

 function